 Poinsettia Care for the Holiday Season

 No flower reminds us of the Christmas season like the beautiful poinsettia.
 There are more than 100 varieties of poinsettias available today.
+And while we do not offer all of them, we have a healthy selection of options.
 Though once only seen in the traditional red, they are now available in pink, white, burgundy, yellow, orange, marbled and speckled multi-colors, and more.

 Help your poinsettia thrive throughout the holiday season.

 - Protect your poinsettia from cold winds by avoiding hot or cold drafts.

 - Place your plant in a cool, bright area to help retain the color for longer.
 Six hours of natural light a day is ideal.

 - The perfect temperature for your poinsettia is 72°F during the day and 60°F at night.

 - Examine the soil of your plant daily.
 If the soil is dry to the touch, water the soil until it drains freely.

 - Refrain from touching the foliage to avoid bruising.

 Poinsettia Fun Facts

 - Poinsettias are part of the Euphorbiaceae family.
 The botanical name is Euphorbia pulcherrima.